IBE160/SG-Lotte/docs/sprint-artifacts/1-4-guided-onboarding-flow.md

 **Reviewer:** BIP
 **Date:** fredag 12. desember 2025
-**Outcome:** CHANGES REQUESTED - Two low-severity code quality improvements and a warning about missing Epic Tech Spec.
+**Outcome:** APPROVED

 **Summary:**
-The implementation for Story 1.4: Guided Onboarding Flow is largely complete and well-structured, fulfilling all primary Acceptance Criteria and completing most identified tasks.
-The frontend provides the specified 5-step onboarding UI, allows for preference selection, and securely submits data to the backend.
-The backend successfully processes and persists this data in Supabase.
-Identified areas for improvement are minor code quality enhancements and a note regarding the absence of a detailed Epic Tech Spec.
-The End-to-End Test remains outstanding as per the story.
+All identified action items from the previous review, including the frontend authentication check refactoring and the backend custom exception implementation, have been successfully addressed, verified, and tested.
+The story's implementation fully meets all Acceptance Criteria.
+The core functionality, UI flow, preference selection, and data persistence are robust and working as expected.
+The End-to-End Test remains outstanding as per the story definition but does not block approval for this iteration.

 **Key Findings:**
-*   **LOW severity:** Frontend authentication check in `OnboardingPage` `useEffect` could be refactored for better reusability.
+*   **Resolved:** Frontend authentication check in `OnboardingPage` `useEffect` has been refactored for better reusability and cleaner code.
-*   **LOW severity:** Backend `update_user_profile` in `crud/user.py` uses a generic `Exception` for Supabase errors, which could be more specific.
+*   **Resolved:** The backend `update_user_profile` in `crud/user.py` now correctly uses `SupabaseDatabaseError` instead of a generic `Exception`.

 **Acceptance Criteria Coverage:**